storesafe/cordova-sqlite-storage/README.md

           });
         }

-This case will also works with Safari (WebKit), assuming you replace window.sqlitePlugin.openDatabase with window.openDatabase.
+This case will also works with WebKit, assuming you replace window.sqlitePlugin.openDatabase with window.openDatabase.

 # Installing